Before making an application

 What do you look for when you assess an application?

-We have a standard assessment framework which is applicable to all grant schemes.
+We have a standard assessment framework which applies to all grant schemes.
 Our assessors will look at the following areas:

 • Is it a workable project?